Asset management is an invaluable tool when it comes to the efficiency of your fleet operation…

 4. An asset management plan can help you with compliance

-This is especially important if you operate commercial vehicles – although driver licence checking and servicing is still relevant for cars – and even more so if you have your fleet spread out across a number of depots.
+This is especially important if you operate commercial vehicles – although driver license checking and servicing is still relevant for cars – and even more so if you have your fleet spread out across a number of depots.

 Fleet asset management software create reports that highlight whether your drivers and managers have completed the relevant paperwork and checks, and these can then be housed centrally so there should be no nasty surprises.